 Performance Shares Program.
 Our performance shares program is the primary element of long-term stock compensation for our named executive officers.
 This plan is the linchpin of the Company's pay-for-performance philosophy and is used to align the interests of participants and stockholders and for retention and succession purposes.
-For over thirty years, the program has reinforced the Company's long-term financial objective, enhancing stockholder value.
+For 35 years, the program has reinforced the Company's long-term financial objective, enhancing stockholder value.
 Awards of performance shares are made to those individuals who can most directly influence our long-term success.
-The long-term stock compensation opportunities for our senior executives are heavily weighted towards performance shares, which on an annualized basis generally represent approximately 45-55% of total compensation and 70-80% of long-term stock compensation.
+The long-term stock compensation opportunities for our senior executives are heavily weighted towards performance shares, which on an annualized basis generally represent approximately 35-50% of total compensation and 60-70% of long-term stock compensation.

-Unlike many companies, Emerson awards performance shares every three years rather than annually, and the payout is based on four-year performance.
+Unlike many companies, Emerson awards performance shares every three years rather than annually, and the payout is based on a four-year performance period.
 This means that participants have the opportunity to earn a payout every three years, not annually.
 Awards of performance shares are made in share units.
-Participants can earn from 0-100% of the awarded units depending upon the Company's financial results at the end of the performance period measured against the preestablished target.
-Participants cannot earn greater than 100%, regardless of the extent to which actual Company performance exceeds the target.
-For performance in excess of the targets, participants benefit only to the extent that performance results in increases in the price of the Emerson stock received upon payout of the performance shares.

 As a result of the three-year award cycle for performance share awards, certain years involve an "overlap" in which two sets of awards are in effect as illustrated below.
-For example, fiscal 2010 was an "overlap" year, both the final year of the 2007 program performance period, which ended on September 30, 2010, and the first year of the 2010 program performance period, which began on October 1, 2009 and ends on September 30, 2013.
-During fiscal 2011, two performance shares programs were in effect as illustrated below.
+For example, fiscal 2013 will be an "overlap" year, both the final year of the 2010 program performance period, which ends on September 30, 2013, and the first year of the 2013 program performance period, which began on October 1, 2012 and ends on September 30, 2016.
+During fiscal 2012, one performance shares program was in effect as illustrated below.